 STEP SEVEN: Prune any leaves that are yellowing.
 On my tree, these leaves are usually very small and located at the bottom… they pluck off very easily.

 STEP EIGHT: Clean the leaves with a damp sponge or towel.
 I usually use warm water and a dish towel- no soap required!
 Removing the dust will allow the plant to absorb more sunlight and promote growth.

 STEP NINE: Wait and water.
 I usually wait a day prior to watering my tree after repotting.
 This is a debated topic, it’s just what I’ve always done and what has worked for me.
 I know a lot of people like to water immediately after planting and that’s ok too!
+My friend Ashley posted a good guide on how to water a fiddle leaf fig tree.
 Whatever works for your plant.
 Most definitely wait a day before placing it back in direct sunlight because the sun can be harsh on a weakened plant.

 That’s all there is to it!
 For those of you wondering about the basket, I just bought a cheap plastic planter to sit inside it… they didn’t come together.
 I hope my detailed notes are helpful once you’re ready to repot your fiddle leaf fig. Isn’t it funny how this is the same tree, but it looks different in every photo?
 My tree definitely has a good side.
 Ha!
 I should probably spend more time rotating it.

 The ficus lyrata remains a staple in design and isn’t going anywhere anytime soon, but I’ve been keeping an eye on other trendy interior plants (I’m looking at you, palms).
 Check out my pinterest board for more.

 If you’re looking for cool planters, here’s a roundup of my favorites (of all prices)…